R O S E T T A S T O N E R E P L I C A S for sale

 ROSETTA STONE REPLICA PROJECT

 The stone, a fragment of an ancient slab proclaiming the “Memphis Decree” in 196 BC, praised the Egyptian king Ptolemy V on the first anniversary of his coronation.
+(At the time, Ptolemy was no more than 13 or 14 years of age.)
 Even though the British defeated the French, a battle of intrigue followed.

 In September 1801 English Colonel Turner, who had fought and won at Aboukir Bay and Alexandria, went to visit General Menou to take the stone back to Britain under the terms of the Treaty of Capitulation.
 Turner cited the 16th article of the treaty, and Menou handed it over grudgingly.
 The French had the foresight to make several copies of the inscriptions, which served them well after the British acquired the stone.